NYPL/nypl-library-card-app/README.md

 2. Once the feature branch is ready to be merged, file a pull request of the feature branch _into_ `master`.

 `master` ==gets merged to==> `qa` ==gets merged into==> `production`.

+The `master` branch should be what's running in the Development environment.

 The `qa` branch should be what's running in the QA environment.
 The `production` branch should be what's running in the production environment.